ianbusko/reusable-components-library/README.md

 ```
 Note: you'll also need to install the `Microsoft.AspNetCore.Mvc` NuGet package for this to work.

 Next, you'll need to create the actual View returned by the ViewComponent.
-It seems like .NET Core is opinionated about this part: you'll need to put it in the folder `Views\Shared\Components\[ViewComponentName]\Default.cshtml`.
+By default, .NET Core will look for a file with this folder structure: `Views\Shared\Components\[ViewComponentName]\Default.cshtml`.
+You can change this by editing the path of the returned View.
 Let's copy the navigation bar out of our default project.
 Create the file `Views\Shared\Components\NavComponent\Default.cshtml`, then copy these contents into it:
 ```HTML
 <nav class="navbar navbar-inverse navbar-fixed-top">